-At BTC Markets we believe cybercrime prevention can be easy to adopt.
+At BTC Markets we believe cybercrime prevention can be easy to prevent.
 Most attacks can be avoided with common sense and a little technical knowledge.
 Online criminals are often trying to make their money as quickly and easily as possible.
 The more difficult you make it for them, the more likely they will move on to an easier target.
 The tips below will assist you in protecting yourself and your identity online.

 One of the best ways to keep attackers away from your computer is to apply patches and other software fixes on a regular basis.
 By regularly updating your computer, you help prevent attackers from being able to take advantage of vulnerabilities in the software that they could otherwise use to break into your system.

-Avoid using easy to guess passwords or passwords based on your personal information such as your last name or login name.
-Use a mixture of lower and upper case letters as well as numbers.
+Avoid using easy-to-guess passwords or passwords based on your personal information such as your last name or login name.
+Use a mixture of lower- and uppercase letters as well as numbers.
 Select especially strong, unique passwords for protecting activities like online banking.
 BTC Markets recommends using a password safe with generated passwords.

 Exercise caution when sharing personal information such as your name, home address, phone number, and email address online.
 Attackers will attempt to get your information in many ways.

 If you are not sure about a link or a file attachment in an email, don't follow the link or download it, just simply delete it.
 It could be malware that once executed can allow attackers to access the data on your machine remotely.

 Things that indicate a message may be fraudulent are misspellings, poor grammar, odd phrasings, website addresses with strange extensions or entirely numbers where there are normally words, and anything else out of the ordinary.
 Additionally, phishing messages will often tell you that you have to act quickly to keep your account open, update your security, or urge you to provide information immediately or else something bad will happen.
 Don't take the bait.